UBC-MDS/DSCI_522_payla_rzitomer/README.md

 ## Overview

 WineEnthusiast<sup>1</sup> is a magazine that reviews wines and provides a score based off of a taste test.
 This analysis evaluated WineEnthusiast<sup>1</sup> rating data with a machine learning algorithm to evaluate the importance of price, country, province and country on ratings greater than or equal to 90 points.
-A binary tree model was used to evaluate the highest valued parameters.
+A decision tree model was used to evaluate the highest valued parameters.
 The threshold of 90 points was chosen as it is the line between very good and excellent wine.

 ## Scripts

 To reproduce this analysis run the scripts in the order shown:

+python src/load_data.py input_file output_file
+python src/explore_data.py input_file output_file
+python src/decision_tree.py input_file output_file
+python src/result_plots.py input_file output_file
+Rscript -e "rmarkdown::render('output_file')"

+Example of the scripts with the file names from the repo:

 python src/load_data.py data/winemag-data-130k-v2.csv.zip data/wine_data_cleaned.csv
 python src/explore_data.py data/wine_data_cleaned.csv results/viz_
 python src/decision_tree.py data/wine_data_cleaned.csv results/rank.csv
 python src/result_plots.py results/rank.csv results/results_
 Rscript -e "rmarkdown::render('docs/results.Rmd')"

 ## Proposal